Skip to content

 Program Eligibility

-Project teams comprise not-for-profit applicants collaborating with at least one for-profit Massachusetts life science company to solve some of the most pressing life science questions using high throughput approaches generating large datasets.
+Project teams are composed of not-for-profit applicants collaborating with at least one for-profit Massachusetts life science company to solve some of the most pressing life science questions using high throughput approaches to generate and analyze large datasets using Artificial Intelligence (AI) and Machine Learning (ML).

-• Up to $10 million capital dollars are available to support work and equipment at not-for-profit partners; each award is anticipated to be about $750,000.
+• Up to $5 million capital dollars are available to support equipment and other capital expenses at not-for-profit partners; each award is anticipated to be about $750,000.

 • For-profit partner provides salary support for at least one new postdoctoral data scientist to be jointly appointed at the not-for-profit and industry partner, as well as other financial and in-kind contributions to leverage MLSC capital dollars.